Practice Areas

 Professional Memberships

-Rakesh is active in the legal community.
-He sits on the Boards of the Legal Aid Society for the District of Columbia and the Second Look Project and is an editor of the Green Bag.
+Rakesh is an elected member of The American Law Institute (ALI), and is active in the legal community.
+He sits on the Executive Committee of the Board of the Legal Aid Society for the District of Columbia and on the Board of the Second Look Project and is an editor of the Green Bag.
 He also serves on the Nominations Committee of the Asian Pacific American Bar Association-DC, and previously served as a Director of APABA-DC’s Education Fund.